-Enjoy some sangria, wine or beer with your food as you dine in a rustic-style setting.
+Enjoy some sangria, wine, or beer with your food as you dine in a rustic-style setting.
 The swimming pool is right beside the dinner venue for your enjoyment.

 Tamarindo Travel Information

 Temperatures in Tamarindo: The average temperature in Tamarindo is 28 degrees Centigrade.
-A high temperature is pegged at 33 degrees Centigrade while a low temperature is at 23 degrees Centigrade.
+A high temperature is pegged at 33 degrees Centigrade, while a low temperature is at 23 degrees Centigrade.

-What to bring to Tamarindo: Tamarindo is warm most days, so packing all summer clothes with you is actually a good idea.
+What to bring to Tamarindo: Tamarindo is warm most days, so packing all your summer clothes with you is actually a good idea.
 Just bring some rain reinforcements in case it falls.
-Don’t forget to pack with you some sunscreen with high SPF, a dry bag, insect repellent, a waterproof camera and closed trekking shoes.
+Don’t forget to pack with you some sunscreen with high SPF, a dry bag, insect repellent, a waterproof camera, and closed trekking shoes.

 Protect your trip: With all our travel experience, we highly recommend you hit the road with travel insurance.
 SafetyWing offers flexible & reliable Digital Nomads Travel Medical Insurance at just a third of the price of similar competitor plans.